openanalytics/shinyproxy-config-examples/02-containerized-docker-engine/README.md

 ## Notes on the configuration

 * ShinyProxy will listen for HTTP traffic on port `8080`.

+* The custom bridge network `sp-example-net` is needed to allow the containers to access each other using the container ID as hostname.